Canon 1Ds Mark III vs R5

 The Canon R5 has an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.

-The 1Ds Mark III writes its imaging data to Compact Flash or SDHC cards, while the Canon R5 uses CFexpress or SDXC cards.
+The 1Ds Mark III writes its imaging data to Compact Flash or SDHC cards, while the R5 uses CFexpress or SDXC cards.
 Both cameras feature dual card slots, which can be very useful in case a memory card fails.
-The Canon R5 supports UHS-II cards (Ultra High Speed data transfer of up to 312 MB/s), while the 1Ds Mark III cannot take advantage of Ultra High Speed SD cards.
+The R5 supports UHS-II cards (Ultra High Speed data transfer of up to 312 MB/s), while the 1Ds Mark III cannot take advantage of Ultra High Speed SD cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-1Ds Mark III and Canon EOS R5 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.